humantorch/humantorch-cli/readme.md

 > Redirect to the new [Scott Kosman CLI](https://github.com/humantorch/scottkosman-cli)

 This package has been deprecated in favor of a much newer, better, sexier version at [@humantorch/scottkosman-cli](https://github.com/humantorch/scottkosman-cli).
+I'm leaving this repo here for historical posterity but will no longer be maintaining it.
+Go check out the new one, fork it, make your own, be popular!!!!

 ## Usage